 It is pretty straightforward as to why people develop subcutaneous and visceral fat.
 Overeating, fatty food, and a lack of movement will increase fat levels and also play havoc with hormone levels, simply making the problems even worse.
 If you consume more calories than you burn, your body turns these extra calories into fat, storing the calories for use later on.
 Your body stores excess calories as fat, both subcutaneous and visceral.
 Your body stores this fat within specialized fat cells called adipose tissue.
 More fat develops by enlarging fat cells, which are always present in the body, or by creating more of them.

-So, the simple answer is to eat healthily, keep active, and not get too stressed.
+So, the simple answer is to eat healthily, keep active, optimize hormones and not get too stressed.

 - Exercise regularly: Burn those extra calories.

-- Eat a healthy balanced diet: Avoid high fat and processed foods.
+- Eat a healthy balanced diet: Avoid high fat and processed foods that increase insulin levels.

-- Reduce stress levels: Cortisol directly increases your fat reserves.
+- Reduce stress levels: Cortisol (and insulin) directly increases your fat reserves and reduces testosterone.

 - Reduce alcohol intake: Alcohol is full of calories and carbs; it lowers testosterone and lacks nutrients beneficial for a healthy metabolism and will, therefore, hasten fat storage.